uzairAK/excel-parser-use-headers/README.md

 ﻿# excel-parser-use-headers

-This project was developed for the purpose of logging the data into sql.
+This project was developed for the purpose of logging the data from excel into sql.

 ## Usage
 Set your sql server information and then run using: